-PJ Library (PJ for pyjamas!) gifts away high-quality Jewish books to families with children aged between six months and eight years old every month.
+PJ Library (PJ for pyjamas!) gifts away high-quality Jewish books to families with children from birth through 8 years old each month.
 The award-winning, non-denominational books celebrate Jewish culture, values and traditions through a wide range of stories and beautiful illustrations.
 PJ Library books are posted directly to children so they can build their own Jewish bedtime libraries.

 Each month a new book is sent out to thousands of children in the UK, some of them timeless Jewish classics and some modern interpretations.
 Many are new and original stories.